JoseRoca/AfxNova/docs/Windows/WIndows Controls/MSHFLXGD.md

 ### AllowBigSelection

-Returns or sets a value that determines whether clicking on a column or row header should ause the entire column or row to be selected.
+Returns or sets a value that determines whether clicking on a column or row header should cause the entire column or row to be selected.

 ```
 PROPERTY AllowBigSelection () AS BOOLEAN